6. Climate change

 In reality, there is a high likelihood that any trade deal with the US would increase carbon emissions.
 Britain admits to this possibility in its scoping paper and names energy as one of the likely ‘growth sectors’ under a deal.81 When the EU was negotiating a trade deal with the US (the now‑shelved TTIP), it predicted an additional 11 million metric tons per year of CO2 as a consequence of that agreement.82 Damage to the environment is hard‑wired into the current trade system.
 The idea that trade liberalisation is a solution to climate change is very wide of the mark.

 A US deal would exacerbate the climate emergency

-A trade deal with a climate‑denying leader like Donald Trump clearly poses a very specific and urgent challenge for Britain’s attempt to radically reduce carbon emissions.
-Labour’s shadow foreign secretary Lisa Nandy MP has previously said that Britain should not sign a trade deal with any country that refuses to abide by climate change obligations agreed to under the UN Paris agreement.83 The US is intending to leave the agreement this year.
+A trade deal with a climate‑denying leader like Donald Trump clearly posed a very specific and urgent challenge for Britain’s attempt to radically reduce carbon emissions.
+That’s why Labour’s shadow foreign secretary Lisa Nandy MP urged the government not to sign a trade deal with any country that refuses to abide by climate change obligations agreed to under the UN Paris agreement.83

 - Actively encouraging trade in dirty fossil fuels.
 This is notable in recent deals the US has done.
 The renegotiated NAFTA agreement between the US, Canada and Mexico (USMCA) makes it cheaper for oil corporations to export more Canadian tar sands oil.
 The US‑China ‘phase one’ deal requires China to import fossil fuels.
 What’s more, Canada used the negotiations for the EU‑Canada trade deal CETA to insist that the EU should import more tar sands oil, overriding a regulation that would have prevented that.84